marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 This new residue name is set by appending `:<name>` to the file path to apply this name to.
 For mesoscale models, this can be a very useful or even necessary step in distinguishing between different large sets of particles and structures.

-### Creating mask
+### Create a mask

 First, we merge the chromosome model with the membrane model.
 This allows us to define a space based on the inside of this merged model in the next step.
-After the paths to the chromosome and membrane structures, we can set the residue names for each of the beads in those files with the `:<residue name>` notation.
+After the paths to the chromosome and membrane structures, we can set the residue names for each of the beads in those files with the `:<name>` notation.
-For all atoms in the `chromosome.gro` structure, we set the residue name to `CHROM`, for `membrane.gro` we set them to `MEM`.
+For all atoms in the `chromosome.gro` structure, we set the residue names to `CHROM` and for `membrane.gro` we set them to `MEM`.
 The output file is specified with the `-o`/`--output` flag.

 ```sh {execute}